-Forest shall document all DOE findings, including all National Register criteria and applicable aspects of integrity.
+The Forest shall document all DOE findings, including all National Register criteria and applicable aspects of integrity.
 The SHPO shall provide written concurrence/non-concurrence of a Forest’s evaluations within 30 days of receipt of adequate documentation.
 The SHPO may have an additional 30 days to reply when needed, provided it notifies the Forest prior to the end of the initial 30-day period.